rubrion/web-client-template/README.md

 - Applies consistent styles across the app and allows easy theme switching.
 - If the project does not require a dark mode or theme customization, you can remove the `ThemeContext` and simplify the CSS variables.

-### Breadcrumbs

-- Helpful if you have nested routes or want users to navigate deeper pages more easily.
-- Can be removed for flat or very simple navigation structures.

 ### Lazy Loading